WTSA Mentorship Program

 - It is hoped that Mentor-Mentee pairings will last many years, but the WTSA asks that initial Mentor-Mentee pairings commit to at least one year.

 - Mentors and Mentees should always conduct themselves professionally.
-WTSA reserves the right to remove a person from the Mentoring program at any time.
+WTSA reserves the right to remove a person from the Mentorship program at any time.

-WTSA will periodically circulate surveys to Mentors and Mentees to gather feedback and suggestions about how to improve the WTSA Mentoring Program.
-Mentors and Mentees are asked to thoughtfully complete these surveys and to provide informal feedback at any time about the Mentoring Program.
+WTSA will periodically circulate surveys to Mentors and Mentees to gather feedback and suggestions about how to improve the WTSA Mentorship Program.
+Mentors and Mentees are asked to thoughtfully complete these surveys and to provide informal feedback at any time about the Mentorship Program.
 If you would like to provide feedback, please email the WTSA.